sgiannuzzi39/thesis/README.md

 ---

 ### 5. `human-stories`
-Includes all of the human-written stories used for data analyses in this thesis.
+Contains all of the human-written stories used for data analyses in this thesis.
 These stories are stored as `.txt` files.

 ---